Denver Personal Injury LawyerPrint Page

 A serious injury can change your entire life in an instant.
 When you are harmed as the result of the negligence or recklessness of another, you deserve to be fairly compensated for your injuries.
 Whether your injuries are due to a car accident, medical malpractice, a slip or fall or any other unfortunate event, a Denver personal injury lawyer at Levine Law can help.
 Our legal team wants to make sure that you understand your rights under the law and we will do everything we can to help you recover maximum compensation for your medical expenses, lost wages, pain and suffering, disability and other damages.

-If you or someone you care about has been hurt in an accident caused by the negligence of another, you should expect to receive direct and honest answers when you meet with a personal injury lawyer.
+If you or someone you care about has been hurt in an accident caused by the negligence of another, you should expect to receive direct and honest answers when you meet with a legal representative.
 Attorney Jordan Levine and his entire legal team are committed to providing you with the information and advice you need to make the best choices for your individual situation.
 We encourage you to review the questions and answers about personal injury cases set forth below and invite you to schedule a free consultation with us to discuss your case.

 - How do I know if I have a personal injury case?

 - How will a Denver personal Injury lawyer handle my case?

 - How much time do I have to file my case?

 - What types of compensation can I recover in a personal injury case?

 How Do I Know If I Have a Personal Injury Case?